 Fair value of over-the-counter options is determined using the Black-Scholes Model with observable market data as inputs.
-Over-the-counter option contracts, for which the credit risks are determined not to be significant to fair value, have been classified as Level 2.
+Over-the-counter option contracts, for which the credit risks are determined not to be significant to fair value, have been classified as level 2

-There were no transfers between Level 1 and Level 2 during 2015 and 2014.
+There were no transfers between Level 1 and Level 2 and the Fund did not hold any financial instruments within Level 3 of the hierarchy during 2016 and 2015.

-8. Financial Instruments by Category
+7. Financial Instruments by Category

-The following tables present the carrying amounts of the Fund's financial instruments by category as at October 31, 2015, October 31, 2014 and November 1, 2013.
+The following tables present the carrying amounts of the Fund's financial instruments by category as at October 31, 2016 and 2015.